Autoferry/autoferry.github.io/_posts/2019-04-28-automatic-docking.md

 * Study and evaluate safety criteria for docking procedures
 * Implement a simulation framework for testing ship controllers, trajectory planners and docking scenarios
 * Implement (and develop) controllers for low-speed trajectory tracking
+* Develop and implement graphical tools that show the ship's intent and deviations from the planned trajectory.
 * Develop and implement one or more methods for energy-optimized trajectory planning for automatic docking
 * Test the trajectory methods in simulation
 * Perform experiments on a model ship (e.g. milliAmpere, depicted above)